paulirish/lite-youtube-embed/readme.md

-# `lite-youtube`
+# Lite YouTube Embed

-### _Render your youtube embed faster than a sneeze._
+> #### Renders faster than a sneeze.

+Provide videos with a supercharged focus on visual performance.
-This custom element visually renders just like the real thing but approximately 224X faster.
+This custom element renders just like the real thing but approximately 224X faster.

 ## Comparison